WordPress/Marcomms-Internal-Comms/README.md

 # Marcomms-Internal-Comms
+This repository is part of the pilot and migration testing for the Marketing Team.
+Its discussion area is in the process of migrating to the main Marketing repository under the WordPress organization.

+**Previous information
+**
 This is the repo for general discussions among the team itself and to test discussion features.

 Check out the discussions on the tab above or using this link https://github.com/wpmarketingteam/Marcomms-Internal-Comms/discussions